tedmiston/notes/essays/Walking (Thoreau).md

 # Walking

-Henry David Thoreau, June 1862
+by Henry David Thoreau, June 1862

 *Walking* is about sauntering through nature as a mental exercise.